 Pine Bluffs Elementary School

-- Pine Bluffs Elementary School's student population of 146 students has stayed relatively flat over five school years.
+- Pine Bluffs Elementary School's student population of 153 students has declined by 5% over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Total Students||153 students|

 - Pine Bluffs Elementary School is ranked within the bottom 50% of all 318 schools in Wyoming (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 11:1 has decreased from 12:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (WY)|

 |Math Test Scores (% Proficient)||50-54%|